Quibi Responsible Vulnerability Disclosure Program

 - We will not take legal action against you if you play by the rules and act in good faith.

-Based on the severity of the bug and completeness of the submission, which we will decide at our sole discretion, we offer recognition on security.txt.
+Based on the severity of the bug and completeness of the submission, which we will decide at our sole discretion, we offer recognition by listing you on an acknowledgements page.

 Legal things & final notes